 1-SELF (Careless Press) 2005: This title suggests a dual meaning of both intimate self-expression and the artist's pattern-making background, since patterns were often marked "1-self" for manufacturing.
-1-SELF was purchased by the Getty Museum, the Arthur and Mata Jaffe Collection, Otis College of Art & Design, The Brooklyn Museum and various private collections.
-It is also featured in the Bibliotheque Kandinsky at the Centre Pompidou in Paris, as well as UCLA Special Collections.
+1-SELF was purchased by the Getty Museum, Museum of Contemporary Art Los Angeles, Brooklyn Museum, the Arthur and Mata Jaffe Collection at Florida Atlatic University, Otis College of Art & Design, UC Irvine and UCLA's Special Collections, and the LA Public Library Special Collections.
+It is also featured in UC Santa Barbara, the Bibliotheque Kandinsky at the Centre Pompidou in Paris, as well as the V & A Museum in London.

 The edition of only 50 copies includes a die-cut letterpressed cover, original watercolor, 14 archival (color) inkjet images, original block print insert, hand-cut collar pattern flysheet, and essays by Shana Nys Dambrot and Kristina Newhouse, with letterpressed quotes by the artist interspersed throughout.
 This book is hand-stitched, with a letterpressed Crane's embossed pinstripe cover, and comes in a tissue-type garment pattern lined box with a block print label.
 Actual book is 8.5 x 8 inches.

 PRICE: $400.
 BUY NOW few copies left.

 "Her affinity for hand-made objects is related to her cathartic use of materials specific to the garment business, in which her family worked and from which she fled...